Trump Invokes A Cold War Relic, The Defense Production Act, For Coronavirus Shortages

 What prompted Trump to invoke the DPA?

-Trump did not explain why he waited until now to exercise this authority.
-He

-for not invoking the DPA.
-One of those critics, Sen. Jack Reed, D-R.I., reacted favorably to Trump's change of heart.
+Trump did not explain why he waited until now to exercise this authority to invoke the DPA.
+He had come under increasing fire from Congressional Democrats in recent days for not doing so.
+One of his critics, Sen. Jack Reed, D-R.I., reacted favorably to Trump's change of heart.
 "Instead of saying we have 'tremendous supplies,' the Trump Administration should start coordinating with the private sector to ensure America actually has the life-saving supplies we need," Reed said in a statement.
 "Invoking the DPA is a needed step in the right direction."

 How quickly might the DPA powers spur increased output of scarce supplies?